Understanding the intimate relationship between Protein and Fat and why together they make your every meal holistic…

 Read this article to debunk the myths associated with Fat and understand the relationship between Fat & Protein.

+A combination of optimal nutrients in right proportion is needed to achieve and maintain health goals.
+These nutrients are synergistic and thus help to meet your all nutritional needs.
 For a long time, complete importance has been given to 2 macronutrients – Carbohydrates and Proteins.
 Carbohydrates, predominantly being considered as the source of energy, has been a mandatory part of athlete’s dietary protocols.
-Meanwhile Fat has been made the villain, it is not!
+Meanwhile Fat has been made the culprit, but it is not!

 What is carb dominance and its role in muscle building?